 How Does Mendix Support Multi-Channel Applications?

 Mendix provides a single development paradigm for building multi-channel apps.
-You can build simple responsive user experiences, complete offline mobile apps with client-side logic and data synchronization, and everything in between.
+You can build everything from simple responsive user experiences to complete offline-first native mobile apps with client-side logic and data synchronization.

 Both business and IT developers can create multi-channel apps through Mendix’s visual drag-and-drop development environment using a single model base and skill set to serve multiple use cases, including mobile back-end as a service (mBaaS).
 Consolidating skills, reducing complexity, and accelerating business value with Mendix will help you to meet the demands of today’s highly mobile workforce.